McRygar/jammerKid/README.md

 # jammerKid
-This is a description
+This is the master policy repo.. do not deny
-this is an edit